snowdj/geocompr/01-introduction.md

 <!-- This enables non-spatial data operations to work alongside spatial operations (see section \@ref(why-simple-features)). -->
 enabling data operations to work on geographic data (see section \@ref(why-simple-features)).
 Further, **sp** provides generic methods such as `summary()` and `plot()` for geographic data.
-In the following decade, **sp** classes rapidly became the go-to standard for spatial data in R and the number of packages that depended on it increased from around 20 in 2008 and over 100 in 2013 [@bivand_applied_2013].
+In the following decade, **sp** classes rapidly became the go-to standard for spatial data in R and the number of packages that depended on it increased from around 20 in 2008 to over 100 in 2013 [@bivand_applied_2013].
 As of 2018 almost 500 packages rely on **sp**, making it an important part of the R ecosystem.
 <!-- https://github.com/Robinlovelace/geocompr/issues/58 -->
 <!-- https://github.com/edzer/sfr/issues/387#issuecomment-308949140 -->
 Prominent R packages using **sp** include: **gstat**, for spatial and spatio-temporal geostatistics; **geosphere**, for spherical trigonometry; and **adehabitat** used for the analysis of habitat selection by animals [@R-gstat; @calenge_package_2006; @hijmans_geosphere_2016].

-While **rgdal** and **sp** solved many spatial issues, R was still lacked the ability to do geometric operations (see chapter \@ref(geometric-operations)).
+While **rgdal** and **sp** solved many spatial issues, R still lacked the ability to do geometric operations (see chapter \@ref(geometric-operations)).
-Colin Rundel addressed this issue by developing **rgeos**, an R interface to  the open-source geometry library (GEOS) during a Google Summer of Coding project in 2010 [@R-rgeos].
+Colin Rundel addressed this issue by developing **rgeos**, an R interface to  the open-source geometry library (GEOS) during a Google Summer of Code project in 2010 [@R-rgeos].
 **rgeos** enabled GEOS to manipulate **sp** objects, with functions such as `gIntersection()`.

 Another limitation of **sp** --- its limited support for raster data --- was overcome by **raster**, first released in 2010 [@R-raster].
-Its class system and functions support a range raster operations as outlined in section \@ref(raster-data).
+Its class system and functions support a range of raster operations as outlined in section \@ref(raster-data).
 A key feature of **raster** is its ability to work with datasets that are too large to fit into the main memory (RAM), thereby overcoming one of R's major limitations with respect to spatial data.
 **raster** also supports map algebra (see section \@ref(map-algebra)).